About the Book Awards

 How to enter

-Submissions for the Kraszna-Krausz Book Awards are invited from publishers, authors, collectives and individuals self-publishing their work.
-There is no entry fee.
+Entries are invited from publishers, authors, collectives and individuals self-publishing their work.

-The entry form and details about what to submit will be posted on this page when the next awards cycle commences in November 2024.
 If you would like to enter a book, you will need to do the following:

-• Complete a submission form
+• Complete the submission form

 • Supply a digital sample or pdf of the book